markgw/pimlico/docs/guides/module.rst

 **Inputs** are given as pairs ``(name, type)``, where ``name`` is a short name to identify the input and ``type`` is the datatype that the input is expected to have.
-Here, and most commonly, this is a subclass of cls:`~pimlico.datatypes.base.PimlicoDatatype` and Pimlico will check that a dataset supplied for this input is either of this type, or has a type that is a subclass of this.
+Here, and most commonly, this is a subclass of :cls:`~pimlico.datatypes.base.PimlicoDatatype` and Pimlico will check that a dataset supplied for this input is either of this type, or has a type that is a subclass of this.

 Here we take just a single input: a sparse matrix.